tanepiper/node-bitly/README.md

    - As a general rule of thumb, *none* of the v4 endpoints take bulk inputs
  - Return types have changed, for multiple endpoints
  - DEPRECATED: The `lookup` method and corresponding endpoint have been deprecated

+With these changes all previous versions of this library are now full deprecated and there is only 1 version starting with v7.0.0

 Here is a simple example of how you might have to update your use of node-bitly to account for the change:
 ```js